rsiregar/wowchemytemp/content/home/teaching.md

  # CSS class.
  css_class = ""
 +++
-At University of Mainz, I am teaching the following courses in the Winter Semester 2021/2022:
+At the University of Mainz, I am teaching the following courses in the Winter Semester 2021/2022:
-- Tutorials for Development and Growth, Master of International Economics and Public Policy program.
+- Tutorials for Development and Growth (Master of International Economics and Public Policy program),
 - Bachelor Seminar: Environmental, Social, and Governance (ESG) Aspects in International Development. {{% staticref "files/BE Seminar - ESG - Winter 2021 - Syllabus - as of 21 Oct 2021.pdf" "newtab" %}}syllabus{{% /staticref %}}

 I taught as an Associate Instructor for ECN 160B "International Macroeconomics" at UC Davis in the Spring of 2019.
 Here is the syllabus: {{% staticref "files/Syllabus - ECN 160B - Siregar.pdf" "newtab" %}}syllabus{{% /staticref %}}